blessengeorge30/GrowwStocks-API-INTERGRATION-/README.md

 ## Introduction

-GROWW-ASSIGNMENT is a React Native application designed to provide users with detailed stock information.
+A React Native application designed to provide users with detailed stock information.
 This project demonstrates the implementation of various features such as data fetching, in-memory caching, and a dark mode toggle to enhance user experience.
 The app uses the react-native-chart-kit library to display stock data visually.
 ## Features

 - Fetches real-time stock data from an external API.